-Trinity Health has opened an outpatient infusion clinic for administering bamlanivimab, or BAM, a monoclonal antibody treatment for COVID-19.
-BAM was authorized by the United States Food and Drug Administration (FDA) under an Emergency Use Authorization declaration in November 2019 for the treatment of mild-to-moderate COVID-19 in adult and pediatric patients who qualify for treatment.
+Trinity Health has an outpatient infusion clinic for administering REGEN-COV™ (casirivimab and imdevimab), a monoclonal antibody treatment for COVID-19.
+REGEN-COV™ was authorized by the United States Food and Drug Administration (FDA) under an Emergency Use Authorization (EUA) declaration for the treatment of mild-to-moderate COVID-19 in adult and pediatric patients who qualify for treatment.
 The goal of this medication is to keep patients from worsening to the point of requiring hospitalization due to COVID-19.

 How to Obtain Treatment

 - Please note that consent for treatment is required.

 - Trinity Health patients - please call your primary care provider to request a referral for treatment.